When it comes to designing or redesigning a website, it’s easy to get hung up on the aesthetics.

 Starting a color palette from scratch can be surprisingly difficult the first time.
 We seem to intuitively pick up on which colors work well together and which don’t, but we stumble when trying to pick from the infinite combinations available.

 The solution?
 Try a color palette that’s been shown to work on other websites.
 Take influence from your favorite sites, and see our list of our favorite website color schemes to get started.

-Headers are key to establishing the visual hierarchy we discussed earlier, especially on text-heavy pages.
-As users skim your pages what you need, a clear and to-the-point header alerts readers to stop scrolling after finding what they want.
-Use only as many headers as there are distinct sections of your page, as too much blown-up and bolded text will dampen this effect.
+Headings are key to establishing the visual hierarchy we discussed earlier, especially on text-heavy pages.
+As users skim your pages what you need, a clear and to-the-point heading alerts readers to stop scrolling after finding what they want.
+Use only as many headings as there are distinct sections of your page, as too much blown-up and bolded text will dampen this effect.